Restoring Entire VM

 If a VM has failed, you can recover it from the backup with entire VM restore.
 You can restore one or more VMs at once, to the original location or new location.

-Before restoring a VM from the backup, check prerequisites.
+Before you restore a VM from the backup, check prerequisites.
 Then use the Full VM Restore wizard to restore the necessary VM.

 - Select a restore point